patashish704/pandoc-complete/README.md

 Additionally, the following global variables are available to tailor this plugin to suit individual needs:

-### Global variables---`g:PandocComplete_figdirtype` and `g:PandocComplete_figdirpre`
+### Global variables: `g:PandocComplete_figdirtype` and `g:PandocComplete_figdirpre`

+These global variables apply to the `[ins-Figure]` entries described above.
 If you use figures in your markdown file, and your figure is not in the current directory, then you need to set these variable in your `~/.vimrc`.

 If `g:PandocComplete_figdirtype` is set to `1` and `g:PandocComplete_figdirpre`